cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 5 = Exemplary

 ### Summary of issues
 - Information is repeated throughout the site.
-For example the TUF Specification file has been referenced in more than one page.
+For example, the TUF Specification file has been referenced in more than one page.
 Some pages can be consolidated into others.

 - The website content needs restructuring to align sections with sub-sections related to their use case.
 For example, information in the sections should correspond with the label of the section i.e *About* should only contain introductory content about the project.